wchnicholas/HAstemEscape/README.md

-## ANALYSIS FOR HK68 H3N2 HA STEM DEEP MUTATIONAL SCANNING
+## ANALYSIS HA STEM DEEP MUTATIONAL SCANNING
 This study aims to search for mutations that can escape HA stem-binding broadly neutralizing antibodies (bnAbs).
 The repository here describes the analysis for the deep mutational scanning experiment that focuses on HA2 residues 42, 45, 46, 47, 48, 49, 52, and 111.

 ### INPUT FILE